IMG 0723 - Superior Renovations

 100m²+ (very large) $2,500–$5,500 $250,000–$550,000+ +10–20% 10–15%

 These are estimated ranges.
-Your actual figures will depend on your specific scope, site conditions, finish choices, and builder.
+Your actual figures depend on your scope, site conditions, finish choices, and builder.
 Always get a fixed-price quote against a fully documented scope before committing.

 Common Auckland Extension Mistakes to Avoid